 a) In the event of a dispute or claim brought by a Data Subject or an applicable Data Protection Authority against any Party concerning the processing of Shared Personal Data, the concerned Parties will inform each other about any such disputes or claims and will cooperate with a view to settling them amicably in a timely fashion.

-b) The Parties agree to respond to any generallyavailable non-binding mediation procedure initiated by a Data Subject or by a Data Protection Authority.
+b) The Parties agree to respond to any generally-available non-binding mediation procedure initiated by a Data Subject or by a Data Protection Authority.
 If they do participate in the proceedings, the Parties may elect to do so remotely (such as by telephone or other electronic means).
-The Parties also agree to consider participating in any other arbitration, mediation or other dispute resolution proceedings developed for data protection disputes.
+The Parties also agree to consider participating in any other arbitration, mediation, or other dispute resolution proceedings developed for data protection disputes.

 c) In respect of Data Security Breaches or any breach of this Data Processing Addendum, each Party shall abide by a decision of a competent court of the complaining Party’s country of establishment or of any binding decision of the relevant Data Protection Authority.